Multi Viral: Ojos Color Sol

+Respira el momento

 "Respira el momento" (The original name was "La vida" but as Residente said "They were a lot of songs just coming out with that name so we changed it") talks about the cycle of a human life.
 The chorus is built on a Native American chant.
 They invited Native American singer Vernon Foster, whom they discovered on YouTube, but he was in Romania at the time.
 They had him fly to San Juan anyway.
 Visitante said the song reflected the way he felt during the preparing of the album, saying it was the first song to be thought of and the last to be finished.
 Residente said it was difficult to write a song that summarized life, and that he did some research on data such as how many people are born and die every day, month and year; how much one walks during a lifetime, etc. A string quartet guest appeared on this track.
 The song's tempo was intended to match that of a baby's heartbeat.